-Statement on

-direction and performance
+Statement on direction and performance

 In this regulatory period, we are committed to meeting challenging performance outcomes, and we recognise the importance of meeting these.
-These commitments relate to the significant long-term environmental, social and governance challenges we face from rising population and increased demand for water, as well as reduction in the availability of water in the years ahead.
+These commitments relate to the significant long-term environmental, social and governance challenges we face from a rising population and increased demand for water, as well as a reduction in the availability of water in the years ahead.

 We recognise how crucial our business activities are to the wider environment and understand the need to deliver more for the environment and our customers, for an affordable price.
 We know we can adjust rapidly and transform our ways of working and we have continued this transformation this year, for example through our 'Journey to 2025' plans.

-As a Board, we spend a significant amount of time aligning our company's direction with customers, employees and wider stakeholders' interests.
-Our Section 172 statement on pages 72 to 79 of our Annual Report and Financial Statements 2023/24 shows how we have engaged with our key stakeholders to make key decisions in the year.
-We have re-invigorated the business considerably over the last few years, with a new executive team, a strengthened Board, committed long-term investors, an excellent team of colleagues, and a clear purpose to help us move forwards.
-Our Independent Challenge Group, consisting of representatives with experience representing household customers, holds us to account on how we are performing against our performance commitments, all of which can be read on pages 12 to 15 of the Regulatory Annual Performance Report.
+As a Board, we spend a significant amount of time aligning our company's direction with customers', employees' and wider stakeholders' interests.
+Our Section 172[1] statement on pages 30 to 39 of our Annual Report and Financial Statements 2024/25 shows how we have engaged with our key stakeholders to make key decisions in the year.
+We have re-invigorated the business considerably over the last few years, with a new executive team, a strengthened Board, committed long-term investors, an excellent team of colleagues, and a clear purpose to help us move forward.
+Our Independent Challenge Group, consisting of representatives with experience representing household customers, holds us to account on how we are performing against our performance commitments, all of which can be read on pages 8 to 13.